matthewroot/root-readme/README.md

 #### Don't accept status quo

 Nothing that we've created to this point, from software to processes to structures, is perfect and cannot be improved upon.
 Don't assume that present state is the correct future state.
 The opposite is generally true for software startups as they grow.
 Most of what we've done in the past will need to evolve or be replaced with something better along the way.
-Try to see with [beginner's eyes](ADD LINK) and continually examine how we could be doing better, everywhere.
+Try to examine what you find with a [beginner's mind](https://en.wikipedia.org/wiki/Shoshin) and regularly consider how we could be doing better, everywhere.

 #### Don't withhold feedback for me

 Feedback is equally important for me to receive.
 Positive feedback helps me to validate my methods and, because I'm a human, it also feels good.
 Constructive feedback gives me insight into how I can improve.
 Regardless of the type of feedback you may have for me, know that I view it as a gift and am eager to have it.
 I typically try to solicit your feedback directly on a wide range of topics in our 1:1s but I may not always hit upon an area where you have feedback for me.
 Because of this, it's important that you take the initiative as necessary.
 Getting your feedback in a timely manner is also quite important.
 If something isn't going well, I prefer to make a change quickly rather than to have the problem fester.

-Here's a model for getting to a place of comfort in giving feedback that I think is great (include ref):

-1. thing
-1. thing
-1. thing

-It will be my goal to build and maintain a relationship of trust with you so that you remain open to engaging in challenging discussions with me.
-However, if for any reason you have feedback for me that you don't feel comfortable addressing with me directly, please use this [anonymous feedback form](ADD LINK).

 ### Balancing life and work